opencybersecurityalliance/stix-shifter/lab/connector_coding_lab.md

 * For this lab, copy the entire content from https://raw.githubusercontent.com/opencybersecurityalliance/stix-shifter/develop/stix_shifter_modules/mysql/configuration/config.json.

-* A second json file is required to translate the parameters defined in config.json for the UI.
-This file is necessary in order to help the UI framework show the parameters in human readable format.
+* A second JSON file is required to translate the parameters defined in `config.json` for the UI.
+This file is necessary in order to help the UI framework show the parameters in human-readable format.
 For english language, create a file named `lang_en.json`.

-Here's an example of the content of lang_en.json file:
+Here's an example of the content of a `lang_en.json` file:

 ```
 "configuration": {